 VA Puget Sound Health Care System.
-Numerous other community hospitals and clinics in Seattle and the greater WWAMI region also serve as important training sites for our residents and fellows.
+Over 300 additional community hospitals and clinics in Seattle and the greater WWAMI region also serve as important training sites.

-The GME Office is responsible for the administrative oversight and academic quality of UW’s ACGME-accredited residency and clinical fellowship programs.
-Working closely with our residency and fellowship program directors and administrators, departments, and hospital and school administration, we strive to enhance the quality of the learning environment for our trainees, ensure the safety of our patients, and support innovation in the delivery of education to our trainees and care to our patients.
-View a summary of our recent
+The GME Office is responsible for the administrative oversight and academic quality of all of UW SOM’s residency and clinical fellowship programs.
+We work closely with our residency and fellowship program directors and administrators, departments, and hospital and school administration to enhance the quality of the learning environment for our trainees, ensure the safety of our patients, and support innovation in educational methods and clinical care.

 For more information on UW Medicine GME, please see our